 NOTE: If you already know how to configure a REST server and 4D database, you can skip the next two sections.

 To make use of the 4D REST server, you’ll need to configure it first (a single click to get up and running).
-Simply check the” Expose as REST server” option in the “Web/REST resource” page of the database settings in order for REST requests to be processed:
+Simply check the” Expose as REST server” option in the “Web/REST resource” page of the database settings for REST requests to be processed:

 Create and configure the 4D Database